khaled-zbidat/TelegramPhotoBot/README.md

 Edit
 sudo systemctl restart telegrambot
 🔄 Reload the Service
-If the service supports reloading its configuration without a full restart:
+If the service supportsxx reloading its configuration without a full restart:

 bash
 Copy